AdobeDocs/workfront-known-issues.pt-BR/help/known-issues/known-issues-workfront/wf-workfront-work-item-missing-elements.md

 * Recarregar a página
 * Navegue até a página no [!DNL Workfront]

-_Reportado pela primeira vez em 6 de setembro de 2023._
+_Relatado pela primeira vez em 6 de setembro de 2023._